Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

+where $M$ is the total mass of the system, $\eta = m_1 m_2/(m_1+m_2)^2$ is the symmetric mass ratio, $G$ is Newton's constant, and $c$ is the speed of light.
+The observable part of the waveform is thus significantly longer for lower-mass systems.

-For low-mass systems, the observable waveform in the detectors has a long duration due to its long inspiral phase.
-In general, the chirp mass is the best measured intrinsic parameter, since it is the quantity that appears in the PN waveform at leading order \cite{Blanchet:2006zz}.
+In general, the chirp mass is the best measured intrinsic parameter \citep{Cutler:1994ys}, since it is the quantity that appears in the PN waveform at leading order \citep{Blanchet:2006zz}.

-In Fig. \ref{fig:low_mass_collage}, we compare several parameter estimation runs for GW151012, GW151226 and GW170608 with the standard settings mentioned in Sec. \ref{sec:sampling}: using distance marginalization, {\tt nlive} = 2048 and {\tt nact} = 30.
-We compare the whole \phenX family (the aligned-spin, precessing, dominant and subdominant mode models), the more recent aligned-spin time domain model \phTHM with higher-modes content, and the previous \phPvtwo results taken from the fist catalog \cite{LIGOScientific:2018mvr}.
-As mentioned in Sec.~\ref{sec:data}, for these low-mass events we use a sampling rate of 4096\,Hz and the GWOSC 16\,KHz data sets, and PSDs and calibration envelopes files which go up to 2048\,Hz.
+In Fig. \ref{fig:low_mass_collage}, we compare several parameter estimation runs for GW151012, GW151226 and GW170608 with the standard settings mentioned in Sec. \ref{sec:sampling}: using distance marginalization, \mbox{{\tt nlive} $=2048$} and \mbox{{\tt nact} $=30$}.
+We compare the whole \phenX family (the aligned-spin, precessing, dominant and subdominant mode models), the more recent aligned-spin time domain model \phTHM with higher-modes content, and the previous \phPvtwo results taken from the fist catalog \citep{LIGOScientific:2018mvr}.
+As mentioned in Sec.~\ref{sec:data}, for these low-mass events we use a sampling rate of 4096\,Hz and the GWOSC 16\,kHz data sets, and PSDs and calibration envelopes files which go up to 2048\,Hz.
 All models show good agreement in total mass and $\chieff$.
 GW151012 and GW151226 are the events with the largest uncertainty in mass ratio.

-We note that \cite{Chia:2021mxq} (for GW151226) and \cite{Nitz:2021uxj} have reported results that are in tension with ours, including multi-modal posteriors.
+We note that the initial preprint version of \citet{Chia:2021mxq} and also \citet{Nitz:2021uxj} have reported results for GW151226 that are in tension with ours, including multi-modal posteriors.
 In order to further increase the confidence in our results we have therefore also performed tests with a different sampling method in Bilby and with the independent LALInference code for the three lowest mass events.
 These checks confirm our results as discussed in Appendix \ref{subsec:convergence_test}.
 We also show how lowering the sampling rate can result in bi-modal posteriors.
+As discussed in the appendix, the remaining differences between our results and the published results of \citet{Chia:2021mxq}, as well as the results of \citet{Nitz:2021uxj}, seem to be largely consistent with differences in prior choices.